apeskinian/p4_watch-o-tron/README.md

 - ### Editing Watches

-    If a user needs to edit a watch they can do so via the watch's edit action button.
-The edit process is very similar to the add watch process except this time any information that was already stored for the watch is prefilled into the data input form.
-If the watch had an image uploaded this is also shown.
-Here you can change any information, add new information or delete some information.
-The only fields that are required remain the Make, Movement Type and user List.
+    If a user needs to edit a watch, they can do so via the watch's edit action button.
+The edit process is very similar to the add watch process, except this time any information that was already stored for the watch is prefilled into the data input form.
+If the watch had an image uploaded, this is also shown.
+Here you can change any information, add new information, or delete some information.
+The only fields that are required remain the Make, Movement Type, and user list.

-    When the user is happy with the changes they can click on 'Update Watch' where they will be presented with the updated details to confirm.
-As with adding a watch, the user can also click on 'Edit' to go back and amend more info, or 'Cancel' to return to the previous watch list they were viewing without making any changes.
+    When the user is happy with the changes, they can click on 'Update Watch,' where they will be presented with the updated details to confirm.
+As with adding a watch, the user can also click on 'Edit' to go back and amend more info or 'Cancel' to return to the previous watch list they were viewing without making any changes.

     | Watch editing mobile | Watch editing tablet | Watch editing desktop |
     | :---: | :---: | :---: |